RoryBarnes/EqTide/README.md

 > eqtide file

-The input file contains a list of options that can be set, as well as output parameters that printed to a file during an integration.
+The input file contains a list of options that can be set, as well as output parameters that print to a file during an integration.
 The example input files provide a guide for the syntax and grammar of EQTIDE.
 The results of these examples should be compared to results in Barnes (2016).